Elopement in Sicily: The Complete Guide for Couples Who Want Something Extraordinary

 An elopement in Sicily is not a lesser version of a wedding.
 It is a different thing entirely — a more deliberate, more intimate and in many ways more powerful celebration of your love.
 And Sicily, with its ancient landscapes, baroque towns, volcanic drama and crystalline sea, is one of the most extraordinary places in the world to do it.

-This guide covers everything you need to know — the best locations, the legal practicalities, the ideal season and how to capture your elopement on film.
+This guide covers everything you need to know: the best locations across the island, the legal practicalities, the ideal season, how much a Sicily elopement really costs, and how to capture the day on film in a way that lets you relive it for the rest of your lives.

 What Is an Elopement — And Is It Right for You?

 The modern elopement has evolved far beyond its original meaning.
-Today, an elopement typically means one of three things:
+Today, "elopement" typically means one of three things:

-Just the two of you — a completely private ceremony with no guests, only yourselves and the professionals you have chosen to mark the day.
+Just the two of you.
+A completely private ceremony with no guests, only yourselves and the professionals you have chosen to mark the day — a celebrant, a videographer, a photographer.
+This is the elopement in its purest form.

-A micro-wedding — a small, intimate celebration with 5 to 20 of your closest people.
-The atmosphere of an elopement with a handful of the people who matter most.
+A micro-wedding.
+A small, intimate celebration with 5 to 20 of your closest people.
+The atmosphere of an elopement, with a handful of the people who matter most.
+Increasingly, this is the most popular format for international couples who want intimacy without completely excluding family.

-A symbolic ceremony abroad — a personal, non-legal ceremony in Sicily, followed by the legal paperwork back home.
-This is the most popular format for international couples, as it removes much of the Italian bureaucratic complexity while still giving you the ceremony, the location and the film.
+A symbolic ceremony abroad.
+A personal, non-legal ceremony in Sicily, followed by the legal paperwork back home.
+This is the smoothest route for most international couples — it removes Italian bureaucracy while giving you the ceremony, the location and the film.

 If any of these sound more like you than a 150-guest reception — you are in the right place.